damiddle/damiddle.github.io/README.md

 🎓 Health Informatics Master's Student at Michigan Technological University
 📍 Houghton, Michigan, USA
-💡 Interested in Disease Surveillance, Health Data, Machine Learning, and Analytics
+💡 Aspiring Health Informatics professional focused on data-driven health solutions.

 ---

 ## 🔬 Featured Projects

-### 🦠 Public Health Disease Surveillance Architecture Development
+### 📊 Public Health Disease Surveillance Architecture Development
 The system was built using virtual machines provisioned on the MTU College of Computing Cluster and included:
 - Ubuntu virtual machines.
 - OpenEMR deployment using a LAMP stack.